 Changeling nodded.
 “You can just feel the misery.
 It’s like something out of the concentration camps from old films.”

-Queen Hippolyta brandished a sword and said, “Truly, that is my only priority.”
+Brandishing a sword, Queen Hippolyta said, “Truly, that is my only priority.”

 Azrael held her hand and said, “This place fills me with a sense of doom.
 Let us save the child and be away.”

-Artemis said, “Azrael, I forgot that you also possess assorted empathic and tracking abilities.
+Artemis turned to the winged youth and said, “Azrael, I forgot that you also possess assorted empathic and tracking abilities.
 Can you detect any trace of where we need to go?”

-He listened and seemed appreciative of her attention.
+Listening to the current leader of the New Titans, Azrael seemed appreciative of her attention.
 Too often he had felt as if the Titans saw him only as an annoyance.
-“I also feel as if the Princess is not here,” he said.
+“I also feel as if the princess is not here,” he said.

-She charged toward a dark building that loomed above the slums like some grim watchtower or military barracks.
-She moved with the grace of one who had been called Mistress of the Horses in ancient Greek.
+She charged toward a dark building looking like military barracks that loomed above the slums like some grim watchtower, moving with the grace of one who had been called Mistress of the Horses in ancient Greek.
 She kicked against the door, and it shattered into kindling even as the blonde queen broke through to demand answers.

 “Where has the Princess Diana been taken?
-I want her and nothing else!” she said in a stentorian voice.
+I want her and nothing else!” she cried in a stentorian voice.

 Artemis raced forward to keep up with her angry mother.
 “Mother, that armament matches what I pulled from JLA records.
 We’ve found some of the Female Furies,” she said as she saw a hulking woman hurry out to face them.